Skip to Content

 chown dd-agent:dd-agent /etc/datadog-agent/conf.d/logs.d

-Before you can install Metricbeat on a private agent host, you must install the following:
+To use Elasticsearch and Kibana to monitor a private agent host, you must have the following:

 Install Metricbeat and Filebeat